02-27-20 Millennials Fight

 Millennials were underground and no one could tell who was the enemy and who was a friend.
 The Mayor of Los Angeles was trying to be a mediator, but the millennial leadership would not step forward.
 Business owners were desperate for relief.
 Then came the demand.

 The media received the ultimatum.
-‘A list of corrections must permanently occur before any relief.
-All rents for houses, apartments must revert to 1992 rates.
+It read, ‘A list of corrections must permanently occur before any relief.
+All rents for houses and apartments must revert to 1992 rates.
 All intern positions are paid positions with benefits.
 All jobs are to be full time with benefits.
 All businesses who comply will be removed from the M list.
 This is final.’
 The public support was nearly 100% and full pressure was placed on the businesses.
-The real estate industry screamed the loudest saying that this will bankrupt them and property values will plummet.
-The millennials were firm, claiming the rental industry made obscene profits of years and they can suffer the correction.
+The real estate industry screamed the loudest saying that this would bankrupt them and property values would plummet.
+The millennials were firm, claiming the rental industry made obscene profits of decades and they can suffer the correction.
 And they did suffer.

 Nearly every real estate company filed for bankruptcy and lost millions.
 And jobs options were changing much easier than expected.
-Yes, consumers probably pay a little more for products, but jobs now carry the expense and survival and advancement is much improved.
-And the millennials remain underground.
-They saw that being anonymous gave them power to influence and they stand ready to awaken the M movement whenever needed.
-Peace
+Yes, consumers probably paid a little more for products, but jobs now carried the expense, and survival and advancement was much improved.
+And the millennials remained underground.
+They saw that being anonymous gave them power to influence and they stood ready to awaken the M movement whenever needed.
+Peace***